wasp-lang/wasp/web/docs/language/features.md

 Entity which represents the user (sometimes also referred to as *Principal*).

 #### `externalAuthAssociationEntity: entity` (optional)
 Entity which associates a user with some external authentication provider.
+We currently offer support for [Google](#google).

 #### `methods: dict` (required)
 List of authentication methods that Wasp app supports.
 Currently supported methods are: